The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 Free PlanPro PlanDeep Plan

-Details will be explained in the Pricing Plan section.
+Details will be explained in the Consensus Pricing Plans section of this article.

 Consensus's filter options for narrowing literature search results by publication year, citation count, study type, and journal impact (SJR quartiles Q1–Q4).